intellee/blog.diffense.co.kr/about.md

 title: About
 ---

-Diffense is a security startup located in Seoul, Korea.
+Diffense is a security startup based in Seoul, Korea.

 ---